Hermann-Grid/hello-world/README.md

 # hello-world
-A frist test of using GitHub
+A basic test of using GitHub
+still hoping ot understand this!